Become a Ride Leader!

 Attend a Ride Leader Certification class

 After you have participated in at least five Free Group Rides and made sure that you currently have a Cascade Premium or Champion level membership you are invited to enroll in our free Ride Leader certification class.
 This is a 1.5 hour reoccurring tutorial taught by experienced Ride Leaders about once a month.
 This tutorial will cover Cascade’s Free Group Ride policies, how to plan a ride, how to write and submit ride postings to Cascade’s calendar, best practices to lead a safe and fun ride and much more.
 A mentor will be assigned to you based on your pace preference and geographic location to help you through your first few ride postings.
-You will also receive the paperwork and waivers you will need to lead your rides as well as materials on general bicycle safety.

 Questions?
 Email our Volunteer Ride Leader Certification Coordinator.